SACHDEVA-GARV/social-media-app/README.md

 ##  Notes

+- **Routing on GitHub Pages:**
+  This app uses `HashRouter` from React Router so that all routes work even after refreshing or direct navigation, which is required for static hosting like GitHub Pages.
 - **Posts are not persisted:**
   New posts are stored in the app state only.
 Refreshing the page will reload the original posts from the DummyJSON API and remove your new posts (since the API is read-only).
 - **API Used:**